 As a theoretical proposition, imagine the premise of a wild horse joining this group.
 This “feral” horse will probably not enjoy having to brush its muzzle against a wooden display board; not because it will not like the result, per se, but because it will be contained – restricted – instead of free-roaming.
 The “system” can keep insisting to focus in the exact same way on this horse (a.k.a. student) because it cares, gradually subsuming (“breaking”) it, until the horse goes along with the defined methods – but will the learning subject benefit from this?

 You see, even though we went the extra mile and conjured up a whole new teaching method which we believe will benefit students, and even though a student will be somewhat better – by our standards (e.g. less cold) – after the learning has concluded, this does not necessarily mean this specific approach was appropriate for this student.
-Not all students wish to learn in the ways we know how to teach them – and this is fine.
+Not all students wish to learn in the ways that we know how to teach them – and this is fine.
 We must accept that we do not know everything, in order to be able to teach anything to anyone.

 This philosophical argument would not be complete, however, if we did not also investigate the other end.
 This time, imagine a horse which fully embraces the new system – it loves it..!
 This specific horse has a tendency for overindulgence though.
-Our “spoiled” horse keeps asking for a blanket all the time because it makes it feels warm and relaxed.
+Our “spoiled” horse keeps asking for a blanket all the time because it makes it feel warm and relaxed.
 As if this was not enough, it starts denying to go outside for hard work; instead, it keeps asking for a blanket, as if it was feeling cold and weak all the time.
 This new communication methodology is really a tool which can be used, but also abused, at will, depending on the personality of the student.

 The edge-case above can be expanded further if we add extra functionalities.
 For example, offering a button that the horse could press every time it felt hungry, could have excellent or catastrophic results.
 If the horse is self-contained enough to make sensible lifestyle choices, it would only choose to use the button when it really needed to feed.
 However, judging from the obesity statistics of “non-alogon” beings (NIDDK, 2012), the probability exists that certain horses would keep pressing the button until they became physically unable to continue eating – instead of when they had consumed a healthy amount of food, thus actually decreasing their chances of survival.